wassermanlab/ExplaiNN/README.md

 ## Installation

-Explainn library is available on pip and can be installed with:
+ExplaiNN library is available on pip and can be installed with:

 ```
-pip install explainn==0.1.5
+pip install explainn==23.5.1
 ```

 Note that torch should be installed in the environment prior to explainn.
 If you encounter **ERROR: No matching distribution** type of errors, try to install the following libraries first: